DeepPavlovAdmin/scai17/index.md

 Alexey Borisov, *Yandex & University of Amsterdam*, Moscow & Amsterdam

-## Program Committie
+## Program Committee
 TBA

 # Workshop Format
   * Invited Speakers and Oral Presentation
-  * Panel Disscusions.
+  * Panel Discussion.
 You can send us your suggestions
-  * Breakhout Session to plan roadmap for Conversational AI.
+  * Breakout Session to plan a roadmap for Conversational AI.
 We will send more information for participants
   * Poster Session

 ## Workshop Schedule